-- Chattenden Primary School acknowledges the impact of gangs, county lines, serious violence, crime and exploitation and relevant concerns will be reported and responded to in line with other child protection concerns. - The initial response to a child victim is important and staff will take any allegations seriously and work in ways that support children and keeps them safe.
+- St. Michael's RC Primary School and Nursery acknowledges the impact of gangs, county lines, serious violence, crime and exploitation and relevant concerns will be reported and responded to in line with other child protection concerns. - The initial response to a child victim is important and staff will take any allegations seriously and work in ways that support children and keeps them safe.